 Ball State’s continuing institutional accreditation by the Higher Learning Commission was reaffirmed on January 14, 2014, following a two-year self-study process.
 The university is now accredited through 2023–24.

 Our good standing makes us eligible for the open pathway option for our next reaffirmation of accreditation.
-Instead of an intense data-gathering process in 10 years, Ball State will provide annual updates to the commission and undergo two assurance reviews during the period.
+Instead of an intense data-gathering process in 10 years, Ball State provides annual updates to the commission and undergoes two assurance reviews during the period.

-The University’s year-four assurance report was submitted to the HLC in June 2018 for a virtual review that does not involve a campus visit.
-Results of this review will be available later this year.
+The University’s year-four assurance report was submitted to the HLC in June 2018 for a virtual review that did not involve a campus visit.
+Our next comprehensive review will be Oct.
+23 - 24, 2023.

 Purpose of Accreditation